 Users might experience this by their Internet speed slowing down for specific websites or at certain times.
 For you as a user, it usually means that you won’t be able to stream videos or download content as fast as you usually could.

 In this situation, VPN comes as a true lifesaver – by routing your Internet traffic through a virtual private network, you can bypass the speed limitations imposed by your ISP.

 Note: There have been instances of information floating around that claim using a VPN can increase your Internet speed.
 This is false, and you should not subscribe to a VPN service if that is what you're hoping for!

 It’s perfectly legal to use a VPN in most countries, including the U.S. This comes with a few important caveats, however:

 - You can use VPNs in the U.S. – Running a VPN in the U.S. is legal, but anything that’s illegal without a VPN remains illegal when using one (eg torrenting copyrighted material)

 - VPNs are banned by a few countries – Some countries, including China, Russia, Iraq and North Korea, restrict or ban the use of VPNs

 - Law enforcement can demand information – Though most VPNs promise to keep no logs, there is precedent for VPN providers sharing user information with the authorities when requested

-There are currently no laws prohibiting or restricting the use of VPNs in the U.S. and Canada.
-It’s also legal to use VPNs in many other countries around the world, including the UK, Australia and Europe.
+Currently, no laws prohibit or restrict VPN use in the U.S. and Canada.
+It’s also legal to use VPNs in many other countries worldwide, including the UK, Australia, and Europe.

-Although VPNs have suffered from a poor reputation in the past due to being used for dubious activities, there are a host of valid reasons why people would choose to use a VPN, from accessing content on streaming services not available in their region, to protecting themselves when using public Wi-Fi.
+Although VPNs have suffered from a poor reputation due to being used for dubious activities, there are many valid reasons why people would choose to use a VPN, from accessing content on streaming services not available in their region to protecting themselves when using public WiFi.